 Looking for a unique way to bind your document, manual, booklet, catalog, magazine, or book?
 Consider plastic coil binding (think of notebooks from school, except the binding is plastic rather than wire).
-Also called spiral binding, Publishing Xpress offers printing with this binding from 8 to over 500 pages.
+Also called spiral binding, Publishing Xpress offers printing with plastic coil binding from 8 to over 500 pages.

 With plastic coil binding, holes are placed in the left margin, and the document is bound with round, black plastic coil.
 This is a great choice for workbooks and other documents that you want to lay flat.
 You can also turn the pages 360 degrees so only one page is sitting open at a time.
-For more information on this binding style, check out this Wikipedia article on coil binding.
+For more information on plastic coil binding, check out this Wikipedia article on coil binding.

 The book sets are then cut to the finished size of your book.
 Laminated covers will then be collated with the insides for the books.

 The books are then punched on the left hand side with round holes.
 The size of the plastic coil binding will depend on the thickness of the book.
 A plastic coil machine spins the coil through the book.
 The coil is larger than the length of the book, so it is cut and the two ends are crimped so that the paper won’t unwind from the book.

 When deciding on the binding that you want to use for your book (your options are perfect bound, plastic coil, saddle stitch, and wire-o), be aware that plastic coil and wire-o are very similar.
 Both are good options for books that need to lay flat when they are used (such as a cookbook) or that the user will write in (like a workbook or journal).

 These binding options are also good choices for books that users will refer to again and again, like a product catalog or membership directory.
 While wire-o is often considered to have a more sophisticated look than plastic coil, the sharp edges with the wire-o binding makes it more appropriate for adult use than child use.
 Most school notebooks and journals are bound with plastic coil binding.

 Consider these tips for your plastic coil books: